 In an effort internally referred to as “Project Oxygen,” Google used statistical analysis to identify and prioritize a list of eight characteristics that made a boss more effective.
 Technical expertise ranked last.
 Taking an interest in employees’ careers and lives was most important.
 The results from Project Oxygen had a material impact on the way Google hires, manages, develops and retains employees.

-: Descriptive benchmarking and dashboards: Adding benchmarking provides more depth to reporting by allowing the organization to see how internal trends compare to other organizations in the company’s geography or industry.
+Step two: Descriptive benchmarking and dashboards: Adding benchmarking provides more depth to reporting by allowing the organization to see how internal trends compare to other organizations in the company’s geography or industry.
 Adding effective dashboards requires that the organization determine what metrics matter most for its specific objectives.
 Answer the question: “What problem are we trying to solve?”
 The answer should be for the organization, not just HR.
-Step three: